Manuel de Pedrolo: Translation

 Beyond his work as a writer, Manuel de Pedrolo also carried out significant translation work, with 42 published translations.
 His first translations were of poetry from French (Rimbaud, Valéry, Éluard), English (Eliot, Sitwell, Pound), and Italian (Quasimodo).
 However, most of these translations were never published.
 Later, he also translated Sandburg, Cummings, Corso, Baudelaire, Campana, Ungaretti, and Saba, among others.

 Regarding novel translation, Pedrolo directed the series «La Cua de Palla», which included translators such as Maria Aurèlia Capmany, Ramon Folch i Camarasa, Josep Vallverdú, Joaquim Carbó, Rafael Tasis, Maurici Serrahima i Bofill, Joan Oliver, and Pedrolo himself.
 Pedrolo is considered the introducer of contemporary North American fiction in Catalonia, with translations of Dos Passos, Salinger, Kerouac, Faulkner, Steinbeck, and Miller, among others.

-In 1976, due to vision problems and back pain, Pedrolo abandoned his translation activity to focus exclusively on writing, although some translations he had completed previously were still published.
+In 1976, due to vision problems and back pain, Pedrolo abandoned his translation activity to focus exclusively on writing.
+Some translations completed before this were later published.

 Censorship

-Manuel de Pedrolo was the most persecuted writer under Francoist censorship.
-Considering books written and published between 1949 and 1980, Pedrolo's manuscripts had to wait on average eight years for narrative works, five years for poetry, and ten years for theatre.
+According to Benassar, Manuel de Pedrolo was the most persecuted writer under Francoist censorship.
+His works written during this period often experienced publishing delays; with an average delay of eight years for narrative works, five years for poetry, and ten years for theatre.
 In this period, thirty-three books waited more than ten years before being published; three of them (L'interior és el final, Fronteres interiors, and La nit horitzontal) waited over twenty years.

-The first publishers willing to submit Pedrolo's manuscripts for censorship were Arca, Albertí, Moll, and Selecta.
+The first publishers willing to submit Pedrolo's manuscripts through the censors were Arca, Albertí, Moll, and Selecta.
 Due to the difficulty of finding publishers willing to present their manuscripts to censorship, Pedrolo, like other writers, used the obligation of publishers to print awarded works, as he himself acknowledged in an interview by Josep Maria Espinàs in the magazine Serra d'Or:

 These awards —I am told— are no longer for us, those who have a history as novelists.
 It would be logical for the awards to be contested by younger or new writers, to make a name for themselves and enter the publishing world.
 But in Catalonia, something strange happens —at least for me: I have the name, but I don't have the publishers.
 So I need to go to the awards to force the publication of a book.
-Having published seventeen does not yet allow them to accept book eighteen.
+Having published seventeen does not yet allow them to accept book eighteen. […] An award would be justified if, after winning it, the writer could have a normal literary career.